EU Licensed4.8/5

 What is bisoprolol and what is it used for?

-Licensed indications include:
+Licensed uses include:

 How to take bisoprolol

-Key prescribing points:
+Key prescribing information:

-For heart failure, the BNF recommends a careful titration schedule: 1.25 mg for 1 to 2 weeks, then 2.5 mg, then 3.75 mg, then 5 mg, then 7.
+For heart failure, the BNF advises a careful dose increase schedule.
+Start with 1.25 mg for 1 to 2 weeks.
+Then take 2.5 mg, then 3.75 mg, then 5 mg, then 7.5 mg, and finally 10 mg.

-5 mg, and finally 10 mg, with each step lasting at least 2 weeks.
-Your doctor will monitor your heart rate, blood pressure and symptoms at each stage.
+Each step should last at least 2 weeks.
+Your doctor will check your heart rate, blood pressure, and symptoms at each stage.

 Side effects at a glance